MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/connectivity-issues.md

 appliesto:
 - Microsoft Teams
 ms.custom: seo-marvel-mar2020
-ms.openlocfilehash: cef20522784ba2d63d1461104a51f3148f48cf53
+ms.openlocfilehash: 116ce1afef08a6f1639ed011b799f9ca43ea57f5
-ms.sourcegitcommit: 1807ea5509f8efa6abba8462bce2f3646117e8bf
+ms.sourcegitcommit: 90939ad992e65f840e4c2e7a6d18d821621319b4
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 06/10/2020
+ms.lasthandoff: 07/09/2020
-ms.locfileid: "44689646"
+ms.locfileid: "45085236"
 ---
 <a name="troubleshoot-connectivity-issues-with-the-microsoft-teams-client"></a>Solucionar problemas de conectividad con el cliente de Microsoft Teams
 ==============================================================

-Es posible que la mayoría de los problemas detectados con el cliente de Microsoft Teams vuelvan a la conectividad de proxy o firewall.
-Comprobando que las direcciones URL, direcciones IP y puertos necesarios se abren en el firewall o proxy minimizará la solución de problemas.
-Para obtener información específica sobre las direcciones URL e IPs necesarias para Microsoft Teams, consulte el artículo de las direcciones URL y de soporte técnico de [microsoft 365 y Office 365](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2) .
-Los siguientes escenarios requieren que se abran direcciones URL y puertos específicos en el firewall.
+Most issues discovered with the Microsoft Teams client can be traced back to firewall or proxy connectivity.
+Verifying that the necessary URLs, IP addresses and ports are opened in your firewall or proxy will minimize unnecessary troubleshooting.
+For specific information on URLs and IPs required for Microsoft Teams, please see the [Microsoft 365 and Office 365 URLs and IP Address](https://support.office.com/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2) support article.
+The following scenarios require specific URLs and ports to be opened in the firewall.

 -   Autenticación